sergiocollado/potpourri/notes_on_system_architectures_and_design_patterns.md

 According to the IEEE definition:

+## System Architecture
 > A system architecture is the fundamental organization of a system, embodied in  embodied in its components, their relationships to one another and the environment, and the principles governing its design and evolution.

+## System design
+> Process of defining the hardware and Software architecture, components, modules, interfaces and data for a system to satisfy specified requirements (ISO/IEC 2382:2015, Information technology -- Vocabulary)

 # Notes on design patterns